haruka-takagi-datascience/furigana/README.md

 Here are some more examples below.
 <img src="images/img_6.png">

 This concludes the furigana machine!
-I will be using this machine for my text transformation project, so head over to that project if you are curious of more implementations of this machine!
 Thank you for reading!